Chana Taurustar: Nanjing Golden Dragon Skywell D07

 A rebadged electric panel van variant called the Nanjing Golden Dragon Skywell D07 (南京金龙开沃D07) produced by Nanjing Golden Dragon was available for the logistics industry from 2017.
-A variant is powered by a 60kW and 220N·m electric motor with a 41.86kWh battery and another variant is powered by a 70kW electric motor with a 50.3kWh battery.
+A variant is powered by a 60 kW and 220N·m electric motor with a 41.86kWh battery and another variant is powered by a 70 kW electric motor with a 50.3kWh battery.
 The electric motors are supplied by Nanjing Golden Dragon in house.
-Across the 20 variants, the electric range ranges from 200km to 300km depending on the models.
+Across the 20 variants, the electric range ranges from 200 km to 300 km depending on the models.

 Bike Yizhe

 Another rebadged electric panel van variant called the Bike Yizhe (比克兴熠) produced by Bike Auto (比克汽车) was available for the logistics industry in one single model from 2020.
-The Yizhe is powered by a 60kW and 220N·m electric motor with a 39.8kWh battery with an NEDC electric range of 252km.
+The Yizhe is powered by a 60 kW and 220N·m electric motor with a 39.8kWh battery with an NEDC electric range of 252 km.
 The price of the Yizhe is 155,580 yuan.